samcurteis/ga-project-2/README.md

 ## Bugs

-On the meme carousel page at certain widths the images appear slightly off to one side.
+On the meme carousel page at certain widths, the images appear slightly off to one side.

 ## Future Improvements